Sector ETFs

 This content is for informational and educational purposes only and is not personalized investment advice.

-Investors usually use FDN for three reasons:
+Investors typically buy FDN for three specific reasons:

 Methodology note: This review combines sponsor materials, public fund documents, market data, and editorial analysis.
 Holdings, yields, expense ratios, and distributions can change over time, so verify current details with the fund sponsor before making decisions.
 Sector-specific ETFs like FDN have different risk profiles than diversified funds — they concentrate exposure in one industry segment.